jurjen93/lofar_helpers/README.md

 #### Details
 The following steps are taken in the algorithm:
-* Determine peak fluxes (>0.07).
-Close flux peaks are considered from the same source.
+* Determine (surface brightness) pixels that go over the threshold >0.07.
 * Loop through all peak fluxes (sources) and check if these are already included in other images.
 If so, we stop here.
 * Check if the source is 'interesting' by comparing the outlier fluxes in the images with the outliers in a gaussian filtered version.
 If not, we stop here.
 * Reposition the image by taking into account the borders where we don't want to have high flux peaks or other sources.
 This is done by moving the center of the image and resizing.